Pyrdacor/Ambermoon/FileSpecs/Maps.md

 0x0007 | ubyte | Unknown

 The icon graphic index refers to a icon graphic.
 The index starts with 1 (index 1 is the first icon graphic).
 The number of animation tiles specifies the number of icon graphics belonging to the tile's animation (e.g. water uses multiple tiles for animation).
 Non-animated tile have a value of 1.

+So if you have icon graphic index 1 and 3 animation tiles the icons 1, 2 and 3 are used for the animation.

 ## Map data